wwq5-code/TAPE/README.md

-# UEV
+# MUA-MD

-# Machine Unlearning Effect Verification (UEV) via Pre-trained Erased Data Reconstruction (PEDR)
+# Turning Your Weakness into a Strength: Machine Unlearning Audit Based on Model Difference Before and After Unlearning (MUA-MD)
 ## Overview
-This repository is the official implementation of UEV, and the corresponding paper is under review.
+This repository is the official implementation of MUA-MD, and the corresponding paper is under review.

 ## Prerequisites